Action/emotion

 Dreaming About Relaxation: Meaning, Psychology & Symbolism

-Dreams of relaxation may reflect a need for peace and a break from daily stressors.
+Dreams of relaxation often indicate a subconscious need for peace and rejuvenation, reflecting inner emotional states.

 Written by: DreamMeaning Editorial Team